vesuxyz/docs/blog/2024-11-02-about-vesu/index.md

 Here’s what makes Vesu different and how we aim to improve DeFi:

 - **User Experience**: Vesu delivers a FinTech-like experience with the security of Ethereum, using Starknet features like multicalls to make DeFi accessible and user-friendly.
-With our direct integration into the Argent smart wallet, users can seamlessly manage assets and earn yield within the app.
+With our direct integration into the Argent smart wallet for example, users are able to manage their assets and earn yield directly within the wallet.
 Learn more about our [UX principles](https://docs.vesu.xyz/blog/2024-05-17-vesu-ux-principles).

 ![Integration in Argent Invest](argent-integration.png)
 - **Better Rates**: Vesu’s rates are set by a dynamic interest rate model that automatically adjusts based on real-time demand, ensuring fair and efficient rates without the need for slow, manual governance.
 This approach allows the market to naturally balance supply and demand, so users always get the best possible borrowing conditions.
 - **Better Risk Control**: All lending pools have separate risks that don’t affect other pools.
 Within a pool, depositors share risk only with others in the same pool.
 Each pool has a specific maximal loan-to-value (LTV) ratio, set by the pool creator, which is critical for enabling both capital efficiency and liquidation safety.
-- **Innovation**: By creating a flexible and open infrastructure we enable continuous development and innovation, allowing both our team and external developers to build on Vesu’s platform.
+- **Innovation**: By creating a flexible and open infrastructure we enable continuous development and innovation, allowing both our team and external developers to build on top of Vesu’s platform.
 Examples of this include features like Multiply and the upcoming Automations.
-- **Create New Market**: Anyone can create new markets tailored to their preferences, such as setting specific loan-to-value (LTV) ratios, custom interest rate models or oracles.
+- **Create New Market**: Anyone can create new markets tailored to their preferences, including custom settings like loan-to-value (LTV) ratios, interest rate models, or oracle choices, among others.
 - **Security**: Keeping user funds safe is the highest priority.
 We have [multiple audits](https://docs.vesu.xyz/security/security-audit) and a [$100,000 Immunefi bug bounty](https://immunefi.com/bug-bounty/vesu/information/).
 The Vesu team is publicly known, with strong security practices.
 We take these and many more steps to keep Vesu safe and secure.

 ## Next Steps